 For further information email email@example.com or call 6364 6945.

-An information session on the program will be held at 10.30 am, Friday 12 April 2019 at the Department of Water and Environmental Regulation, Prime House, 8 Davidson Terrace, Joondalup.
+An information session on the program was held at 10.30 am, Friday 12 April 2019 at the Department of Water and Environmental Regulation, Prime House, 8 Davidson Terrace, Joondalup.

 CIE Program Guidelines 2019